yhu-010808/Lazor-Project-SP25/README.md

    - Randomly place available blocks on the board.
    - Simulate the laser trajectory using the current block layout.
    - If all required points are intersected by laser paths:
-     - Output the solution to `solution.bff`.
+     * Output the solution to `solution.bff`.
-     - Exit the loop.
+     * Exit the loop.

 This function uses randomized search, so solutions may vary between runs unless a fixed seed is applied.

 # 4. Project Files

 This project uses a series of .bff (Block File Format) files to define the game levels and stores the solution in a .bff file as well.
 We provide 8 input files, each representing a different Lazor puzzle: dark_1.bff, mad_1.bff, mad_4.bff, mad_7.bff, numbered_6.bff, showstopper_4.bff, tiny_5.bff, yarn_5.bff.
-Upon successfully solving a puzzle, the solution is written to: solution.bff: This file contains the final layout of the puzzle grid, with all movable blocks correctly placed to allow the laser(s) to hit all the required target points.!
+Upon successfully solving a puzzle, the solution is written to: solution.bff: This file contains the final layout of the puzzle grid, with all movable blocks correctly placed to allow the laser(s) to hit all the required target points.

 ## 4.1 .bff Files (Board File Format)